 At this point, all the prerequisites for the different parts of the implementation should have been provided to Ex Libris for verification.
 To avoid potential delays, prerequisites should be provided to Ex Libris as they are ready rather than waiting until the APF point to provide all at once.

-Ex Libris then reviews the provided information to make sure that all the needed information to setup the back-office integrations and build
+Ex Libris then reviews the provided information to make sure that all the needed information to setup all relevant scope and build

-the app according to the project's Statement of Work (SoW) was received and valid.
+the app according to the project's Project plan was received and valid.

 This stamp throughout the document represents the elements that are required to be delivered by the APF point.